HVIP Services & Resources

 - Provide information about housing-related resources

-- Refer client to housing assistance programs
+- Refer eligible clients to housing assistance programs

 - Assist client in completing applications for rental and housing programs